mgaman/PDUlib/README.md

 +CMT: nn    where nn is length
 XXXXXXXXX   where XXXXXX is a string of hexadecimal character.
 It is this line that should be decoded.
 After decoding the PDU its constituent parts can be recovered with the methods below.
 Returns **true** after a successful decode, else **false**.
-False may be for a number of reasons e.g. corrupted data or an unsupported format such as Multi-Media (MMS).
-Call *getOverflow* to see if a buffer overflow is the problem.
+False may be for a number of reasons e.g. corrupted data or an unsupported format such as Multi-Media (MMS). **true** does not imply that then entire message was decoded.
+Call *getOverflow* to check if there was a buffer overflow.
 It will then still be possible to retrieve part of the message.
 ## getConcatInfo
 <b>int *getConcatInfo()</b>
 To be called after calling **decodePDU**.